-- 1 Use any of the following methods to open the User Settings window. - o On the File menu, click Change User Settings. - o On the Home tab, click Change User Settings. - 2 Make changes as needed. - Click Accept.
+- 1. Use one of the following methods to open the User Settings window. - On the Sage 100 Desktop File menu, click Change User Settings. - On the Home tab in the ribbon, click Change User Settings. - Make changes as needed. - 3.
+Click Accept.